Buerkert/ValveInsight/README.md

 <img src="images/logo.png" alt="Bürkert Fluid Control Systems" width="240">

-# Valve insight - Switching analysis
+# ValveInsight - Switching analysis

-This repository presents selected algorithms from the **Valve Insight** portfolio, focused on the evaluation and analysis of valve switching behavior based on inrush current signals.
+This repository presents selected algorithms from the **ValveInsight** portfolio, focused on the evaluation and analysis of valve switching behavior based on inrush current signals.

 ## Overview

 - **Switching Fault Detection**
-  Calculate a value that indicates if a valve has successfully completed its switching operation or not.
+  Calculate a value that indicates if a valve has successfully completed its inrush based switching operation or not.

 - **Switching Duration Detection**
   Calculate the duration of valve switching operation.

-The sample data included in this repository was recorded using the Valve Insight Evaluation Kit.
+The sample data included in this repository was recorded using the ValveInsight Evaluation Kit.
 For comparison, we also provide example curves captured using high-end laboratory instrumentation.

-If you have specific requirements or are interested in a tailored solution, please don’t hesitate to contact us.
+If you have specific requirements or are interested in a tailored solution, please don’t hesitate to [contact us](https://www.buerkert.de/de/landingpage/zuverlaessige-analysegeraete-durch-diagnose-mit-valveinsight).

 ## Getting Started